Velocidex/velociraptor-docs/content/vql_reference/misc/xattr/_index.md

 ### Description

-{{% notice note %}}

-This function is not available in the current release of Velociraptor, and
-    will be available in 0.7.2

-{{% /notice %}}

 Query a file for the specified extended attribute.

-If no attributes are provided, the function will return all extended attributes on the file.
+If no attributes are provided, this function will return all extended attributes for the file.

-{{% notice note %}}

-  Please note that the list function is currently unreliable, and will often error out.
-Where possible, please provide a list of extended attributes to collect rather than listing all extended attributes.

-{{% /notice %}}
+Please note: this API is not reliable, so please provided extended attributes where possible.

+Note: This function only works on Mac and Linux.